jayaram2000/AWS_Tag_compliance/README.md

 Frequently encountered problems
 * EC2 instances and the lambda funtions are set-up in different AWS regions
-* Execution time is too less to complete proper execution
+* Execution time is too less to complete the proper execution
 * Environment variables not set properly
-* Lambda funtion is added to a default VPC resource
+* Lambda function is added to a default VPC resource
 * Mail service preventing less secure apps from accessing the service
 * Using mail password instead of APP password with 2-factor authentication enabled